Workflow Overview

 Next steps

 While looking at individual genes can reveal interesting patterns like in the case of Cd55, it’s not a very efficient process.
-So after running ‘standard’ and/or psuedobulk differential expression comparisons, we can use the same types of tools used downstream of bulk RNA-seq to interpret these results, such as GO term enrichment, KEGG pathway enrichment, and GSEA with mSigDB.
+So after running ‘standard’ and/or psuedobulk differential expression comparisons, we can use the same types of tools used downstream of bulk RNA-seq to interpret these results, which we’ll touch on in the next section.

 Save our progress